miya0001/oembed-instagram/readme.txt

 == Installation ==

-* A plug-in installation screen is displayed on the WordPress admin panel.
+* A plugin installation screen is displayed on the WordPress admin panel.
 * It installs it in `wp-content/plugins`.
-* The plug-in is made effective.
+* The plugin is made effective.

 == Changelog ==